 2. Agri e-commerce can become the new normal

-AgriTech solutions connecting farmers to consumers and digitising those market linkages are becoming the new normal.
-Agri e-commerce companies around the world are receiving increased demand and demonstrating the importance of using and integrating technology to ensure agility in local food supplies.
-Twiga Foods in Kenya has recently signed a partnership agreement with e-commerce player Jumia to allow customers to shop on Jumia’s platform to buy fresh produce off-taken from small holder farmers.
-Similarly, Agri-ecommerce platforms in India have seen three to five fold surges in daily orders as a result of lockdowns.
+Twiga Foods in Kenya has recently signed a partnership agreement with e-commerce player Jumia to allow customers to shop on Jumia’s platform to buy fresh produce from smallholder farmers.
+Similarly, agri e-commerce platforms in India have seen significant growth in daily orders as a result of lockdowns.
 In a recently concluded webinar organized by Omnivore, ITC India showcased the opportunities for investors to invest in agritech start-ups that have ventured into solving challenges in market linkages.
-We at GSMA see e-commerce for food products not only as a short to medium term investment opportunity due to changes in consumer preferences, but as a roadmap to long-term commercial and social impact, as digital solutions optimising the connection between local farming communities with urban customers (both individuals and organisations) will improve local economies, food security and resilience to global market volatilities, while increasing and securing incomes for farmers.
+We at GSMA see e-commerce for food products not only as a short to medium term investment opportunity due to changes in consumer preferences, but as a roadmap to long-term commercial and social impact.
+These digital solutions are optimising the connection between local farming communities and urban customers (both individuals and organisations) which will improve local economies, food security and resilience to global market volatilities, while increasing and securing incomes for farmers.

 3. There is an opportunity to improve and strengthen value chains